corona-warn-app/cwa-app-ios/Kurzwahl2020/SwiftUI Doc & Help.md

 47:44 Modifiers and Controls
 49:09 Environment

+50:22 Preview: effect of environment on the layout

+51:55 Navigating your App

 ### Data Flow Through SwiftUI (video)

 ### Building Custom Views in SwiftUI

+### Integrating SwiftUI

 ### Accessibility in SwiftUI

+### SwiftUI on all Devices